ahkijimbi/ahkijimbi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on : Narrow AI
-- 🌱 I’m currently learning : C, Python & ML
+- 🌱 I’m currently learning : C, Systems architecture
-- 👯 I’m looking to collaborate on : Machine Learning
 - 🤔 I’m looking for help with :
 - 💬 Ask me about : Python
 - 📫 How to reach me : ahkijimbi@outlook.com